ekremalpp/Financial-Tracker/README.md

 ## User Stories
--As a user, I want to have the option to exit the application easily, so that I can leave whenever I choose.

 -As a user, I want to view a summary of deposits and payments, so that I can assess my overall financial health.